Courtney8606/Project-Acebook-Go-React/README.md

 Acebook is a social media platform designed to allow users to post, comment and like each others posts.
 The project aims to provide users with a platform for sharing content and engaging with others.

 This was a unique opportunity at this stage of learning to collaborate within a multi-language team, using Javascript and React.js on the frontend and Go on the backend.
 This provided a new challenge learning to integrate completely disparate front and back end technologies.
-It also allowed me a concentrated learning experience on the frontend, delving more deeply and honing skills within UI development.
+It also allowed me a concentrated learning experience on the frontend, delving more deeply into UI development.

 ### Technologies Used